kaplayjs/kaplay-site/src/content/blog/sok5.md

 > Product Update

 Let's go with Product Updates again with something we're doing **NOW**.
-And it is **KAPLAY Crew v2**, the next Crew Version:
+And it is **KAPLAY Crew v2.0**, the next Crew Version:

 ![](./assets/cre2.gif)

 Don't want to do a lot of spoiler, just expect **more assets**, **more lore**, **more wiki** and a lot of more **FUN** using our next asset browser.
 We're maybe showing more in our social media so be sure to [follow us](https://linktr.ee/kaplayjs).

-## 🐱 Random Cat Gif
+## 🐱 Random Cat GIF

-> Really do you think it's ok having this here?
-Ok...
+> Do you really think it's okay having this here?
+OK...

 ![](./assets/17mbcat.gif)